-Chief Executive of the Year: Russel Creedy — You've got to manage detail
+Deloitte 200 CEO of the Year: Russel Creedy — You've got to manage detail

 Creedy says when he looks back on his arrival in New Zealand he feels "absolutely blessed, lucky, fortunate".

 "You've got to pinch yourself now and again to say it's been a fantastic journey and a wonderful country," he says.
-"It was certainly the right decision to have made"
+"It was certainly the right decision to have made."

 Restaurant Brands shareholders would surely agree.